aysh34/Code-in-Place-2026/README.md

 - An official invitation to join Stanford Code in Place 2026
 - A section leader journey built around teaching, training, and reflection
 - Six weeks of real teaching across continents
-- A personal milestone that meant even more because it came from Emerson University Multan
+- A personal milestone that meant even more because I am the first SL from Emerson University Multan

 ## The story